realtimerealbook/ireal-parse/README.md

 ## Testing

-To test that your output matches the expected output, configure `list.txt` to include the names of files you want to test (separated by line), ensure that the correctly parsed file is in `data_out_test/<filename>.json`.
-Then run
+To test that your output matches the expected output, first configure `list.txt` to include the names of files you want to test.
+Ensure that the correctly parsed files are in `data_out_test/<filename>.json`, then run
 ```js
 node test
 ```